hbkworld/streaming-spec/complex_types.md

 - Meta Data
 - Function Data

+## Notation

+We use camel case for all keywords (example: "johnSmith")

 ## Signal Data

 The `Data` section contains signal data (measurement data acquired by the device) related to the